miku/doicache/README.md

 ```

 ```
-$ doicheck 10.1103/PhysRevLett.118.140402
+$ doicache 10.1103/PhysRevLett.118.140402
 ```

 Check all entries in a file:

 ```
-$ doicheck -f list.csv
+$ doicache -f list.csv
 ```

 Caches all responses in a local sqlite3 database under
-`~/.config/doicheck/doi.db` - where the blob and the timestamp is recorded.
+`~/.config/doicache/doi.db` - where the blob and the timestamp is recorded.

-By default `doicheck` will query the local database first with some default
+By default `doicache` will query the local database first with some default
 expiration time.
 To force a database update, use `-force`.

 ## Implementation